James Sowerby

 James Sowerby (21 March 1757 – 25 October 1822) was an English naturalist, illustrator and mineralogist.
 Contributions to published works, such as A Specimen of the Botany of New Holland or English Botany, include his detailed and appealing plates.
-The use of vivid colour and accessible texts were intended to reach a widening audience in works of natural history.
+The use of vivid colour and accessible texts was intended to reach a widening audience in works of natural history.

 Biography

 James Sowerby was born in Lambeth, London, his parents were named John and Arabella.
 Having decided to become a painter of flowers his first venture was with William Curtis, whose Flora Londinensis he illustrated.

 Sowerby studied art at the Royal Academy and took an apprenticeship with Richard Wright.
-He married Anne Brettingham De Carle and they were to have three sons: James De Carle Sowerby (1787–1871), George Brettingham Sowerby I (1788–1854) and Charles Edward Sowerby (1795–1842), the Sowerby family of naturalists.
+He married Anne Brettingham De Carle and they were to have four daughters and three sons: James De Carle Sowerby (1787–1871), George Brettingham Sowerby I (1788–1854) and Charles Edward Sowerby (1795–1842), the Sowerby family of naturalists.
 His sons and theirs were to contribute and continue the enormous volumes he was to begin and the Sowerby name was to remain associated with illustration of natural history.

 An early commission for Sowerby was to lead to his prominence in the field when the botanist L'Hértier de Brutelle invited Sowerby to provide the plates for his monograph, Geranologia, and two later works.
 He also came to the notice of William Curtis, who was undertaking a new type of publication.
 Early volumes of the first British botany journal, The Botanical Magazine, contained fifty-six of his illustrations.

 In 1790, he began the first of several huge projects: a 36-volume work, English Botany that was published over the next 23 years, contained 2,592 hand-coloured engravings and became known as Sowerby's Botany.
 An enormous number of plants were to receive their first formal publication within this work, but the authority for these came from the initially unattributed text written by James Edward Smith.
 The work was continued by his son, James de Carle Sowerby who published a further set of 204 plates, mostly uncoloured until the end of the first edition in 1835.
 Further plates were added by other hands up to 1865 ending with plate number 2,999.